Mikhail Lyubimov: Career

 Lyubimov worked under the guise of being the press attaché, allowing him to associate socially with the British elite and political officials.
 He was dubbed "Smiley Mike" by his British counterparts.
 In 1964, Lyubimov's cover was blown in a failed attempt to recruit a cipher machine operator to spy for the Soviets.
 The British tried to recruit him, he refused, was declared persona non grata and was recalled to Moscow, where he continued as spymaster of the British section.

-Lyubimov was next sent to Copenhagen from 1967 to 1969.
+Lyubimov was next sent to Copenhagen from 1967 to 1969, where he was a colleague of Oleg Gordievsky.
 In 1974, he became Deputy Chief of the Anglo-Scandinavian Department.
 At that time he worked closely with Kim Philby.
 In 1976, he was sent back to Copenhagen, where he corresponded by mail with Philby.
 The collection of their letters is now archived at Georgetown University.
 After four years in Denmark, he returned home to Moscow and retired from the KGB in 1980.